cab222/cabkata/config/jekyll/_posts/2013-02-21-jvm-platform-usefulness.markdown

 I'm not going to walk thru this bytecode, but looking at this small code you can map it by looking up what opcodes do.
 I will highlight a few things:

+* The constant table is self referential, each index is 2 bytes long
+* The numbers on the left column, under 'Code:' represents the byte number in that sequence.
+As an example, in the main method the 0 byte is a 'new' opcode.
+Bytes 1 and 2, are constant index point to entry #1 in the constant table.
+* Entry #1 in the constant table is a class, named ByteCodeTutorial.
+You can figure out the names by following the links
-* You can see that string concatenation creates a new string builder.
+* You can see that string concatenation creates a new StringBuilder.
 This is why you should always just create a StringBuilder if you're going to be doing a bunch of concats.
 * You can see there is no looping
 * You can also see the constant pool by running javap -verbose